Pennsylvania’s New Home Improvement Consumer Protection Act

 While it is likely take years for the courts to flesh out the details of the Act and interpret its many provisions, there can be no doubt that the Act will have broad consequences for both home improvement contractors and home owners.
 Meanwhile, Pennsylvania home improvement contractors should consult with their legal counsel before July 1, 2009 to ensure that they are in compliance with the Act prior to its effective date.

-Our attorneys at Wolf, Baldwin & Associates are able to answer your questions regarding these matters.
+Our attorneys at Wolf, Baldwin & Associates, P.C. are able to answer your questions regarding these matters.
 We are experienced in handling a variety of Consumer Protection cases.
 Please click here to contact us.

 - Plain Language Consumer Contract Act